 Written by Diana Licalzi, MS, RD, CDE

-Currently, 96 million Americans (more than 1 in 3) have prediabetes but only 80% know they have it.
+Currently, 96 million Americans (more than 1 in 3) have prediabetes and more than 80% don't know they have it.
 Prediabetes is a silent disease, meaning it doesn't have many signs or symptoms so it can easily go undetected for months or even years.
 However, if left untreated, about 70% of people with prediabetes will go on to develop type 2 diabetes.
 In this article, we’ll discuss the best ways to treat prediabetes and how to prevent prediabetes from developing into type 2 diabetes.

 What is Prediabetes?